mozilla-services/docs/source/storage/apis-1.5.rst

     - **newer**: a timestamp.
 Only objects whose last-modified time is strictly greater than this value will be returned.

+    - **older**: a timestamp.
+Only objects whose last-modified time is strictly smaller than this value will be returned.

     - **full**: any value.
 If provided then the response will be a list of full BSO objects rather than a list of ids.